 While most are familiar with platforms like Cisco’s WebEx, there are several other providers out there today that come in at varying price points and offer different features.
 Check out this comparison tool by OnStreamMeetings.com, and this list on WebEx alternatives for more information on webinar providers.

 Decide if you will use the built-in computer mic, an extended USB mic or the phone audio mic.
 Test the sound and screen visual in practice sessions with a colleague watching from another room.
 Determine the best distance between your mouth and mic and the best speaking volume.

 If you want to record the webinar, make sure the feature exists in the platform you choose.
 Ask a colleague to remind you to hit the record button as your mind is focused on speaking right when you start.

-- Plan and create a timeline for the webinar.
+Plan and create a timeline for your online webinar

 Below are a few examples of marketing webinars that we do at BrightEdge that bring solid results: